ahmad-56/macropad/README.md

 <h1>AHMAD HASSAN'S MACROPAD</h1>
 <h2>Process of making</h2>
-<p>I used KiCad for designing the PCB which involved some steps, firstly I had to design the schematic and the pcb and then finally route the pcb.
+<p>I created this macropad using 8 switches, 1 rp2040, 1 oled display, 1 rotary encoder switch and 8 leds.
+This was my first hardware project and I enjoyed making it.
+In this project I used KiCad for designing the PCB which involved several steps including making the schematic and then designing and routing the PCB.
 As for the Case I used Fusion360.
-It was quite a smooth built however I did run into several issues like for example finding the correct symbol and footprint for the **SK6812MINI-E** and fixing the dimensions in the 3d model.
-Both of which however now are fixed and fine :).</p>
+Lastly, I used ____ for the keyboard’s Firmware ___________  .Overall the experience of using all softwares was quite smooth.
+The only time I did run into issues were when for example finding the correct symbol and footprint for the SK6812MINI-E and fixing the dimensions in the 3d model.
+Both of which I fixed.</p>
-<h2>Firmware</h2>
+<h2>Firmware:</h2>
 <h2>BOM:</h2>
 <li>1x XIAO RP2040</li>
 <li>8x SK6812 MINI-E Leds</li>